Sarah Koenig

-Sarah Koenig (/ˈkeɪnɪg/; born July 9, 1969, in New York City) is an American journalist, public radio personality, former producer of the television and radio program This American Life and the host and executive producer of the podcast Serial.
+Sarah Koenig (/ˈkeɪnɪg/; born July 9, 1969) is an American journalist, public radio personality, former producer of the television and radio program This American Life and the host and executive producer of the podcast Serial.

 Early life

 Koenig was born July 1969 in New York City to Julian Koenig and his second wife, Maria Eckhart.
 Sarah is Jewish.
 Her father was a well-known copywriter.
 Her mother, Maria Eckhart, is from Tanzania.
 After her parents' divorce, Sarah's mother married writer Peter Matthiessen.
 Koenig attended Concord Academy in Concord, Massachusetts.
 Koenig graduated from the University of Chicago in 1990 with a Bachelor of Arts, majoring in Political Science.
 She attended Columbia University for a postgraduate degree in Russian history, but she left after two weeks.

 Career

 After graduating from college Koenig began working as a reporter at The East Hampton Star.
 Then she worked in Russia as a reporter for ABC News and later for The New York Times.
 She covered the State House (politics) for the Concord Monitor and later for the Baltimore Sun.

 She began working as a producer for This American Life in January 2004.
 She co-produced the 2006 Peabody Award-winning episode of This American Life titled "Habeas Schmabeas."

 In 2013, she began work on a spinoff podcast of the This American Life radio program titled Serial, which debuted in October 2014 with a first season initially consisting of twelve episodes.
 Serial was honored with a Peabody award in April 2015, noting that it took podcasting into the cultural mainstream.
 As of 2024, Serial has four seasons.